-Adding oats to your diet can be a very easy and effective way to help manage diabetes and blood sugar spikes.
-Because oats are high in fiber and low glycemic index, it does a miraculous job in regulating blood sugar levels and reduces the need for insulin injections.
-Oats are also very high in fiber, making you feel full longer and helping with weight management.
-Being able to more effectively regulate your diet and keep a healthy weight can contribute to lower blood sugar levels.
+Not only that, but the main type of fiber in oatmeal is known as beta-glucan, a unique fiber that makes you feel full longer and ultimately helps with weight management.
+Being able to more effectively regulate your diet and keep a healthy weight can have a domino effect as that can then contribute to lower blood sugar levels.
 In addition to direct effects on your blood sugar levels, oats also increase energy levels so that you have more stamina to exercise and remain active.
 Plus, it also helps regulate digestion.

 Cons of Oats and Diabetes

-We will go ahead and say that straight out the gate, the pros significantly outweigh the cons.
+We will go ahead and say that straight out of the gate, the pros significantly outweigh the cons.
 But, we want you to know exactly what you’re getting into when you add oats into your diet regularly.
 A few cons include: